Blaster4385/cafmerge/README.md

 This will begin merging the provided tag into the repos with the `caf` attribute in the manifest.

-You can use `cafmerge --manifest /path/to/manifest.xml --show-conflicts` to list all repos among the ones in the manifest with conflicts for manual resolution.
+You can use `cafmerge --manifest /path/to/manifest.xml --show-conflicts` to list all repos among the ones in the manifests with conflicts for manual resolution.